AECHE7/Fanders/DEPLOY_RENDER.md

    - `APP_URL` — the public URL for the app (optional)
    - `COMPOSER_ALLOW_SUPERUSER` — set to `1` if needed for Composer in CI
    - `RUN_DB_INIT` — optional.
 Set to `true` only if you want the container to attempt to run SQL files from `/app/scripts/initdb` on first start.
+      - Instead of running raw SQL from the image, prefer running Phinx migrations (see below).
 3. Health check: set the Health Check Path to `/health.php` (the container's document root is `/app/public`).
 4. Deploy and watch build logs.